 Authentication determines which nodes are allowed to communicate with each other.
 In a network of different Erlang nodes, it is built into the system at the lowest possible level.
-All nodes use a magic cookie, which is an Erlang atom, when connecting another node.
+Each node has its own magic cookie, which is an Erlang atom